-I live in Seward with my awesome and nerdy husband Kyle (he’s a biology professor at Concordia), our insanely adorable dog Oliver, and our cats Buster and Susan (I’m learning to love them).
+I live in Seward with my awesome and nerdy husband Kyle (he’s a biology professor at Concordia) and the cutest little baby you have ever seen (for real), Brooks.
 When I am not working I love to golf, travel, and spend time at the lake.

 When I was first starting out as a photographer I was always about the latest trend.
 I've tried the "vintage" look, spot color (you know, when the flower are in color and everything else is in black and white...), sepia tones, the dark and moody look, and muted colors.
 What I found is that I was constantly updating my portfolio and samples because all my work looked dated as soon as the next trend came around.
 I simply wanted to produce work that my clients would love forever.
 I want my work to be timeless without worrying about keeping up on the latest editing techniques.
 You can expect that my colors and exposure will be fairly true to life with a little extra "pop".
 These are your most important memories, and they need to be timeless.